charlax/entrepreneurship-resources/README.md

 - [7 simple & effective methods to get better at Visual/UI Design](https://uxdesign.cc/7-simple-methods-to-get-better-at-visual-ui-design-21fec0f417b5)
   - Get familiar with design patterns
   - Train your eye for good design \* Learn by copying top designers
+- [Nodesign.dev](https://nodesign.dev/): a collection of tools for developers who have little to no artistic talent

 Tools: